Police: Pedestrian killed in west Las Vegas crash involving cargo van, sedan

 Police said the crash occurred around 5:42 p.m. at the intersection of Rainbow Boulevard and Loredo Street.

-Northbound and southbound Rainbow and eastbound and westbound Loredo near the intersection are closed while police investigate.
+Northbound and southbound Rainbow and eastbound and westbound Loredo near the intersection were closed.

 Contact Taylor Lane at tlane@reviewjournal.com.